13542434/RS2_Turtlebot3_Warehouse/README.md

 11. IMPORTANT: GO INTO THE CODE AND UPDATE THE PATHS IN MultiBot.cpp!!! e.g std::ofstream file("/home/nk/catkin_ws/src/turtlebot3_warehouse/src/plans.csv");
-Update in void loadPackages, calculateFuturePlans, calculateLivePlans
+Update in void loadPackages, calculateFuturePlans, calculateLivePlans You may also need to update cmake lists directories

-12. You can run the code in VSCODE (open folder ~/catkin_ws/src/turtlebot3_warehouse/src) OR rosrun turtlebot3_warehouse turtlebot3_warehouse_node
+13. You can run the code in VSCODE (open folder ~/catkin_ws/src/turtlebot3_warehouse/src) OR rosrun turtlebot3_warehouse turtlebot3_warehouse_node